Applying for a mortgage

 From this time onwards, you will begin repayment of your loan, but if you are not due to move in for a few weeks or months, the bank may allow you to delay loan repayment and just cover the cost of interest.
 This will be useful if you have to continue renting a property whilst your home is being renovated.

-You can sometimes get more competitive rates from mortgage brokers, who are widely used in the UK and France, and have access to smaller, niche providers, but also can broker competitive rates with traditional banks.
+You can sometimes get more competitive rates from mortgage brokers, who are widely used in the UK and France, and have access to smaller, niche providers, but can also broker competitive rates with traditional banks.

-Secondly notary fees are fixed and property tax is low in Luxembourg compared to other European countries, plus you will get tax relief on all mortgage interest if the house is not occupied, and you can claim mortgage interest payments as tax deductible on your income tax form.
+Secondly notary fees are fixed and property tax is low in Luxembourg compared to other European countries, plus you will get tax relief on all mortgage interest if the house is not occupied, and you can claim mortgage interest payments as tax deductible on your income tax returns.

-One of the Covid-19 measures introduced recently is an interest subsidy or aid from the State for property owners repaying a mortgage loan up to €175,000 (including loans for construction or home improvement).
+One of the Covid-19 measures introduced was an interest subsidy or aid from the State for property owners repaying a mortgage loan up to €175,000 (including loans for construction or home improvement).
 The susidy is based on income levels, up to an income of €7,000 per month, You can find out more on Guichet here.